 - Sit & Reach to measure flexibility.

 - Are You Fit?
-Some standards to assess your fitness level
+Some simple tests to assess your fitness level

-- See the Fitness Test List for the complete range of tests.
+- See the Fitness Test List for the complete range of fitness tests.